 At a glance

-Save up to £5,940 tax-free, paying in as often as you like, with our Cash ISA savings account.
+Save up to £15,240 (less any amount invested in a stocks & shares ISA) tax-free, paying in as often as you like, with our Cash ISA Saver account.
 You can open your account with just £1, and if you need your money quickly, you can get instant access with no withdrawal fee.

 You have a 14 days cancellation period during which you can cancel the account.
 If you cancel during this period you will still be able to subscribe to another cash ISA in the same tax year.
 See the Important Information section for full details.

 These interest rates are correct as at 12/05/2015.